-After you have signed as an artist nominee, consider the quality of your profile.
-To edit your profile go to the top of you nomination page and click on “edit” by the word Profile.
+After you have signed up as an artist nominee, consider the quality of your profile.
+To edit your profile go to the top of your nomination page and click on “edit” by the word Profile.
 The site will take you profile page, where editing is an option.

 If you have any questions write to the email@example.com